 Beech Grove Lineage Research Workshop - Genealogy

 Adults are invited for a free session with representatives from the Samuel Bryan Chapter of the D.A.R. who will provide assistance with genealogy research using Ancestry.com and other online sources.
-To register, stop by the branch or call 317-275-4560.
+This program will be held in the Library's Technology Room.

 African American Genealogy Video Workshop

 Learn basic principals of genealogy for those of African ancestry and other ethnic groups including information about specific challenges and databases.
 This program will be led by Nichelle Hayes, leader of the Center for Black Literature & Culture at Central Library.
 Watch now.

 Kanopy Great Courses: Discovering Your Roots: An Introduction to Genealogy

 Genealogy is a journey of self-discovery that can teach you as much about yourself as about those who came before you.
 But what holds many of us back from unearthing our family history is uncertainty about how to go about it.
 Discover which resources you should use and trust, how you should make your way through tangles of public records, and more.
 There are 15 video episodes that each last about 30 minutes.